Maxwell Hodge Solicitors Case Study

 In addition to delivering the audited document backup required to ensure compliance with the Law Society Standard of Excellence (Lexcel), the speed of search and rapid document retrieval is enabling Maxwell Hodge to provide a better service to clients.

 “The Invu solution delivered the ease of use, flexibility, reliability and a good support system that is essential.”

-Maxwell Hodge first considered the use of document management almost a decade ago to address concerns regarding the staff storage of client Wills.
-As Carol Head, Business Services Director, Maxwell Hodge explains, the firm's enormous bank of original Will documents is stored in vaults at its Liverpool City office.
-"At this time there were heightened terrorist fears in England and the partners at Maxwell Hodge were concerned that, should there be any type of terrorist attack in Liverpool, these Wills could go up in smoke."
+Maxwell Hodge first considered the use of document management almost a decade ago to address concerns regarding the safe and secure storage of client Wills.
+As Pat French, Head of Technical Services & Facilities, Maxwell Hodge explains, the firm’s enormous bank of original Will documents are stored in vaults at its secure location.
+“At the time there were heightened terrorist fears in England and the directors at Maxwell Hodge were concerned that, should there be any type of terrorist attack in Liverpool, these Wills could go up in smoke.”

 In common with all law firms, Maxwell Hodge is required to comply with the Law Society Standard of Excellence (Lexcel).
 While original copies of Will documents must be retained for legal purposes, Lexcel requires backup procedures are in place to ensure client records are safe – even in the event of fire, flood or terrorist event.
 The firm decided a backup system was required and opted to use the Invu solution to scan all the Wills into a centralised system.

 Scanning over 11,000 Wills into Invu took time – especially considering some of them are over 100 years old and are on parchment paper.
 “Each Will had to be scanned individually; and it is not permissible to remove any binding holding the document together because it is a legal document – the scanning process had to be done very carefully.”
 French explains.